Yuen Ren Chao: Family and later life

-Mrs. Chao published How to Cook and Eat in Chinese in 1946, and the book went through many editions.
+Yang Buwei published How to Cook and Eat in Chinese in 1946, and the book went through many editions.
 Their daughter Rulan wrote the English text and Mr. Chao developmentally edited the text based on Mrs. Chao's developed recipes, as well as her experiences gathering recipes in various areas of China.
 Among the three of them, they coined the terms "pot sticker" and "stir fry" for the book, terms which are now widely accepted, and the recipes popularized various related techniques.
-His presentation of his wife's recipe for “Stirred Eggs” (Chapter 13) is a classic of American comic writing.
+His presentation of his wife's recipe for "Stirred Eggs" is a classic of American comic writing.